Limits and consistency of non-local and graph approximations to the Eikonal equation: Consistency and error bounds

 The fastest convergence rate in $\e$ is then achieved when $\Delta t = O(\e^{3/2})$ and $\nu=1/2$ provided that $\distH(\Omega,\tilde \Omega) = O(\e^{3/2})$ and $\distH(\Gamma,\tilde \Gamma) = O(\e^{1/2})$. \end{thm}

-\begin{rem} It is worth noting that \eqref{cond-delta-t} is a CFL condition.
-Obviously, we have $\sup_{t \in \R_+} g(t) < +\infty$ under our assumptions since $g$ is a continuous function on its compact support.
+\begin{rem} It is worth noting that \eqref{cond-delta-t} is a CFL condition; \tcb{see \cite{de2013courant} for a recent overview.} Obviously, we have $\sup_{t \in \R_+} g(t) < +\infty$ under our assumptions since $g$ is a continuous function on its compact support.
 It is also possible to discretize \eqref{cauchy-J} in time using a backward/implicit Euler scheme:

 In that case, the CFL condition \eqref{cond-delta-t} is not required anymore and we can prove the following error estimate

 The proof is completely similar to the one of Theorem \ref{thm:discrete-fw-estimate}, the only difference is that $\bar{\eta}$ in the proof will be independent of the term $\Delta t / \e$.
 It is worth noting that in the backward Euler scheme, the difficulty is to construct a discrete solution.
 This is done for the reader's convenience in Lemma~\ref{discrete-existence} in the appendix. \end{rem} The proof of Theorem \ref{thm:discrete-fw-estimate} is quite similar to the one of Theorem~\ref{thm:continuous-time-estimate}.
 We highlight only the steps where we have to handle properly the discrete time approximation.
 For instance, we will need the Lipschitz regularity properties of $f^\e$ both in time and space (see Lemma~\ref{lem-existence-lip-fw}).